Exchange-traded funds (ETFs) are big business.

 Both Main Street and Wall Street investors can buy and sell international ETFs.
 As a “Main Street” investor, you’ll buy ETFs via a broker.
 Most likely, an online broker.

-A share is a unit of a stock and ETFs is a basket of stocks that can be bought or sold as a potion or as a whole.
+A share is a unit of company stock whereas an ETF is a basket of stocks that can be bought or sold as a single unit.

 According to Statista, in 2018 the assets managed by ETFs summed up to around $6.18 trillion.
-There are over 5,000 ETFs being traded in the world.
+Over 5,000 ETFs are being traded in the world.